Dragon Teeth: Adaptation

 On July 30, 2016, prior to the novel's publication, it was announced that National Geographic closed a development deal with Amblin Television to adapt the novel into a limited global television series.
-It will be adapted by Graham Yost and Bruce C. McKenna and will follow the notorious rivalry between real-life paleontologists Edward Drinker Cope and Othniel Charles Marsh during a time of intense fossil speculation and discovery.
+It was to be adapted by Graham Yost and Bruce C. McKenna, set to follow the notorious rivalry between real-life paleontologists Edward Drinker Cope and Othniel Charles Marsh during a time of intense fossil speculation and discovery.
+However, the project has not moved forward and is considered to be in development limbo or canceled.
+It was originally announced as a major miniseries event in 2016, but production has never materialized.

 Reception

 Don Oldenburg of USA Today gave the novel four stars, describing the book as "Plain and simple, it's Crichton fiction — a fun, suspenseful, entertaining, well-told tale filled with plot twists, false leads and lurking danger in every cliffhanging chapter."
 Kirkus Reviews praised the book as a "fun read," but stated that it fell short of Crichton's previous works.